 This week I re-entered the Hell that is soft play.
 A nightmare I thought we’d grown out of.
 It was every bit as hellish as always, only they must have known I was coming and imposed a ‘screamy kids only’ rule.

 Needless to say I don’t miss soft play at all.
 There are things though, from the pre-school days, that at the time drove me mad and I now really miss.
-Things I thought I’d be glad to see the back of but weirdly now the little one is 8 I find myself getting nostalgic about.
+Things I thought I’d be glad to see the back of but weirdly now the little one is older I find myself getting nostalgic about.
 Cbeebies of course goes without saying.
 I mean Topsy and Tim, how are those guys doing?
 There are others too.

 Reading the same story a million times a day

 At the time I must confess to hiding We’re going on a bear hunt on more that one occasion when I just didn’t have another swish swash in me.
 A similar fate befell Room on the Broom.
 Though that was only because similarities kept being pointed out between mummy and the lady with ‘long ginger hair which she wore in a plait’